- ACRONYMS AND DEFINITIONS

 - Tirzepatide

-- Insulin and insulin secretagogues - When tirzepatide is added to insulin and insulin secretagogues (e.g. sulfonylureas, meglitinides), the risk for hypoglycemia is increased.
+- Insulin and insulin secretagogues - Adding tirzepatide to insulin or insulin secretagogues (e.g., sulfonylureas, meglitinides) increases the risk of hypoglycemia.
 Consider decreasing the dose of these medications when starting tirzepatide.
 In a study where tirzepatide was added to insulin glargine, patients with an A1C ≤ 8% reduced their insulin glargine dose by 20% when initiating tirzepatide.
+In a similar study, patients with an A1C ≥ 7.5% reduced their insulin glargine dose by 30% when beginning tirzepatide.
 Monitor blood sugars closely after initiation and adjust medications as needed.
-Make sure patients are aware of the signs and symptoms of hypoglycemia (see hypoglycemia).
-[1,3]
+Patients should be aware of the signs and symptoms of hypoglycemia (see hypoglycemia).
+[1,3,5]

 - Oral contraceptives - in a pharmacokinetic study, ethinyl estradiol, norgestimate, and norelgestromin absorption was reduced by tirzepatide.
 The manufacturer recommends that patients using oral hormonal contraceptives switch to a non-oral contraceptive method, or add a barrier method of contraception for 4 weeks after tirzepatide initiation and for 4 weeks after each dose escalation.